The 23 Craziest Toy Fads In History

 Bandai Tamagotchi, 1997

 This egg-shaped computer offered kids a fun way to “parent” a digital pet.
 The toy even required feeding and poo-cleaning.
 There have been 70 million Tamagotchis sold to date.
-Here are 15 things you were told never to touch as a kid.

 1998 Tiger Electronics Furby

 The Furby — a furry robot that could talk and blink its eyes — became a major fad in 1998.
 Originally retailing for $35, the toy skyrocketed to $100 thanks to the craze.
 More than 40 million Furbies were sold during the three years of its original production, and 1.8 million alone were sold in 1998.
-Here are 10 things you should know about recycling electronics.
+Here are a few things you should know about recycling electronics.

 Razor USA Scooters, 2000